 You definitely need a full-bodied Greek yogurt.
 Do not use a low-fat yogurt, it won’t taste half that good and I’m trying to save you from the trouble.
 Besides, Greek yogurt is well-known for its health benefits.
 So there, you have another reason to use it.
 The one I used is with a 10% fat.
-So in case you can’t find any Greek yogurt, just grab one that has a good percentage of fat.
-And please, do not think about calories especially us women.
-We do need proper dairy products to keep our bones healthy.
+So in case, you can’t find any Greek yogurt, just grab one that has a good percentage of fat.
+Oh, and do not worry about calories (especially us women).
+After all, we do need proper dairy products to keep our bones healthy.
 I’m not a nutritionist but that is a well-known truth, that we better keep in mind.

 The uses of Tzatziki in Greece:

 Traditionally, Tzatziki was made in the summer.
 Due to the cucumbers growing mostly in June.
 Now we make it all year round.
 It’s a must in every Greek grill house There’s absolutely no chance of visiting a Greek taverna and not find Tzatziki on the menu.

 It’s the wife of Souvlaki.
 It’s in pita gyros.
 It’s a must on the Greek Easter table, accompanying the lamb on the spit.
 That may look a bit brutal, but it is something we do wait a whole year to eat (that good it tastes).
 All in all, it became famous for a reason.
 And that reason, I will leave it for you to decide once you try it….